 The Joint Committee on Printing (JCP) has primary responsibility for congressional oversight of GPO's programs and operations.
 The JCP is composed of five members of the U.S. House of Representatives and five members of the U.S. Senate.
-Every two years the JCP chairmanship and vice-chairmanship rotate between the House and the Senate.
+Every two years the Chair of the Committee and Vice-Chair of the JCP rotate between the House and the Senate.